sdparekh/zUMIs/README.md

 zUMIs will try to automatically do this, otherwise convert zUMIs output to loom by simply running `Rscript rds2loom.R myRun.yaml`.

 ## Changelog
-18 Sept 2020: zUMIs.2.9.4b/c: Fix Smart-seq3 UMI read counting.
+18 Sept 2020: zUMIs.2.9.4b/c/d: Fix & speed up Smart-seq3 UMI read counting.
 Prevent crash when a chunk of cell BCs does not match any downsampling.
 Speed up barcode detection steps for some cases.
+Prevent too much CPU usage in UMI error correction.

 12 Sept 2020: [zUMIs2.9.4](https://github.com/sdparekh/zUMIs/releases/tag/2.9.4): Speed writing of error-corrected UMI tags to bam file up significantly.
 Prevent potential crash when no cells meet any user-defined downsampling criteria.